-- LWD meeting the requirements of ASTM D2583 or D2835 - Compaction equipment that meets the requirements of the contract and of sufficient size and compaction energy to compact the material - Equipment to measure in-situ moisture content per ATM 202.
+- 1. LWD meeting the requirements of ASTM E2583 or E2835 - a.
+Equip the LWD with the following - (i) 200 mm load plate - (ii) 10kg weight - 2.
+Compaction equipment that meets the requirements of the contract and of sufficient size and compaction energy to compact the material - 3.
+Equipment to measure in-situ moisture content per ATM 202.

-4. Site Selection and Preparation
+3. Site Selection and Preparation

 The Engineer will designate the location of the control strip.
-A representative lift of the material being evaluated will be placed and prepared for compaction.
+Prepare a representative lift of the material being evaluated for compaction.
 For control strip dimensions, see Table 1 below.